awsdocs/aws-ruby-developer-guide/doc_source/timeout-duration.rst

 Specifying a Client Timeout Duration
 ####################################

-The following example creates a new |S3|, client in the region :code:`us-west-2`, and specifies to wait 5 seconds between two retries on every client operation.
-By default the SDK performs up to three retries, with 15 seconds between retries, for a total of up to four attempts.
-Therefore an operation could take 60 seconds to time out, so the example could take 15 seconds to timeout.
+The following example creates an |S3| client in the region :code:`us-west-2`, and specifies to wait 5 seconds between two retries on every client operation.
+By default, the SDK performs up to three retries, with 15 seconds between retries, for a total of up to four attempts.
+Therefore, an operation could take 60 seconds to time out, so the example could take 15 seconds to time out.

 .. code-block:: ruby